Onyx-Protocol/Onyx/Readme.md

 # Chain Core Developer Edition

-Chain Core Developer Edition is a free, downloadable version of Chain Core that is open source and licensed under AGPL.
+Chain Core Developer Edition is a free, downloadable version of Chain Core that is open source and licensed under the AGPL.
 Individuals and organizations use Chain Core Developer Edition to learn, experiment, and build prototypes.

 Chain Core Developer Edition can be run locally on Mac, Windows, or Linux to create a new blockchain network, connect to an existing blockchain network, or connect to the public Chain testnet, operated by Chain, Microsoft, and Cornell University’s IC3.